We welcome International students to IADT. IADT courses are delivered through the English language.

 Information video guides on How to Apply to CAO: https://www.cao.ie/index.php?page=video

-Applicants who are not from Ireland/UK/EU/EEA are considered Non-EU applicants.
-Non EU applicants must apply directly to IADT undergraduate programmes using the International Undergraduate application form above.
+Applicants with a Non EU fee status must apply directly to IADT undergraduate programmes using the International Undergraduate application form above.

 Application Checklist